yardnsm/vim-import-cost/README.md

 This plugin is a (very rough) port of the [import-cost](https://github.com/wix/import-cost) plugin for Visual Studio Code.
-In a nutshell, it calculates the bundle size for each `import` statement or `require` calls statement.
+In a nutshell, it calculates the bundle size for each `import` statement or `require` calls.
 Thanks to Neovim's virtual text feature, this plugin can show the calculated size next to the `import` statements, with a fallback to showing the calculated size in a scratch buffer.

 This plugin exposes commands that allows you to calculate the package's size on demand.
 By default